ranyitz/vscode-search-presets/README.md

-# vscode SearchPresets 🔍
+# VSCode Search Presets 🔎

 > vscode extension to configure search presets

-Sometimes you want to search through specific set of files, you can use vscode's search include/exclude configurations to filter the results.
+Sometimes you want to search through a specific set of files, you can use vscode's search include/exclude configurations to filter the results.

-There are some common workflows that are repeted through your day, like searcing only test files, only source files, only `package.json` files etc.
+There are some common workflows that are repeated throughout your day, like searching only test files, only source files, only `package.json` files, etc.

-This extension let you configure presets which configures your search by typing a single command.
+This extension lets you configure presets which configure your search by typing a single command.

 ![search-presets](https://user-images.githubusercontent.com/11733036/190897640-1f961c10-43e5-4ed7-8552-5c6e377f9483.gif)